 - Lab is portable and remote-friendly, supporting freelance and distributed SOC work

-This approach isn’t minimalism for the sake of aesthetics — it’s early-career senior thinking: defining scope, verifying assumptions, and moving forward deliberately.
+This approach isn’t minimalism for aesthetics — it’s early-career senior thinking: defining scope, verifying assumptions, and moving forward deliberately.

 Part 2: Blue Team Foundation — SOC Credibility